enguy-hub/streamlit_fastapi_activefires/README.md

 # Streamlit Folium and FastAPI - Active Fires (with FIRMS and Nominatim APIs)

-A web-app map designed to display "Active Fires" spots detected in the last 9 days for a given country.
+A web-app map designed to display "Active Fires" points detected in the last 9 days for a given country.

 FIRMS API was used to query active fires data from the [FIRMS - Fire Information for Resource Management System](https://firms.modaps.eosdis.nasa.gov/) program from NASA, and Nominatim API was used to query the boundary of a selected country.

 ![demo](src/img/demo.gif)